 Preserving eggs by water glassing is a long-standing historical method that works wonderfully for long-term egg storage.
-When egg production is at an all-time high, it’s the perfect time to put up some of that extra bounty for when egg production is down.
+When egg production is at an all-time high, it’s the perfect time to preserve that extra bounty for when egg production is down.
 We’re sharing how we preserve eggs for winter using the water glassing technique.

 What is Water Glassing Eggs?

-Water glassing is a long-standing historical method that has been used for centuries to keep eggs fresh.
+Water glassing is a long-standing historical method used for centuries to keep eggs fresh.
 It is very easy and very effective!

 While there are several different water glassing mediums (the technical modern one being sodium silicate), we’re teaching you how to use the affordable, and readily available, hydrated lime method, also known as pickling lime or slacked lime.